Kajabi vs Teachable: In-Depth 2022 Comparison

-Kajabi is an all-in-one platform that includes not just course creation but also marketing automation, most notably email marketing.
+Kajabi is an all-in-one online business platform that includes not just course creation but also marketing automation, most notably email marketing.
 You can use its built-in functionality to send targeted and follow-up emails and have complete control over the conversion rate.

 Kajabi allows market segmentation, sending custom emails to different groups, and automating the entire process.

 Though Teachable also has basic email automation to send triggered emails to students, it is not as comprehensive as Kajabi.